-Figure 12.
+Figure 13.
 Different Xcc mutants constructed to serve as surrogate host for expressing the Xf RpfC-RpfG two component DSF signal transduction system.
 The presently used Xcc biosensor 8523/pKLN55 is sprayed over the colonies.
-Presence of DSF is detected by the GFP fluorescence of the biosensor rpfC-Kan
+Presence of DSF is detected by the GFP fluorescence of the biosensor

-We also are investigating the use of Xf itself to detect DSF.
-Among the several genes that we know to be regulated by DSF, those genes most strongly regulated include pil genes involved in twitching motility, several genes such as fimA and hxfA and HxfB which are involved in cell-surface adhesion, and gum genes involved in production of EPS.
+We have made much effort in this reporting period to developing methods to use Xf itself to detect DSF.
+Among the several genes that we know to be regulated by DSF, those genes most strongly regulated include pil genes involved in twitching motility, several genes such as fimA and hxfA and hxfB which are involved in cell-surface adhesion, and gum genes involved in production of EPS.
 We thus have examined the phenotypes of an rpfF- mutant of Xf exposed to different amounts of DSF to determine if it can be used to bioassay for the presence of DSF.
 Initial results are encouraging.
-Suppression of twitching motility of the rpfF- mutant was observed when DSF was added at concentrations greater than about 10 uM (Fig. 13).
-Likewise, cells of the rpfF- mutant which were not adherent, and thus which did not form cell-cell aggregations became much more adherent to each other when DSF was added at concentrations greater than about 10 uM (Fig. 14).
-Thus it appears that we can assess the concentration of DSF in samples using either a cell twitching assay or a cell adhesion assay using Xf cells, although both assays are time consuming and somewhat qualitative.
+Likewise, cells of the rpfF- mutant which are not adherent, and thus which do not form cell-cell aggregations became much more adherent to each other when DSF was added to shaken broth cultures.
+The increased adherence is readily visualized as an enhanced ring of cell-cell aggregates that forms at the liquid-air interface of shaken cultures (Figure 14).
+Thus it appears that we may be able to assess the concentration of DSF in samples using a cell adhesion assay using Xf cells, although both assays are time consuming and somewhat qualitative.